alexnathanson/solar-protocol/installation-v1-1.md

-# Installation instructions for RPi OS Bookworm
+# Software Installation Instructions for Solar Protocol V1.1 for RPi OS Bookworm

+These are the installation instructions for the current version of Solar Protocol that runs on Bookworm.

 Major changes in this version
-* Bookworm requires the use of a venv when using pip.
-* The 'wait for network at boot' option in raspi-config is no longer available.
+* All python scripts now run in a virtual environment.

 ## Hardware